Economy of Columbus, Ohio

-Columbus, Ohio has a generally strong and diverse economy based on education, insurance, banking, fashion, defense, aviation, food, logistics, steel, energy, medical research, health care, hospitality, retail, and technology.
+Columbus, Ohio has an economy based on education, insurance, banking, fashion, defense, aviation, food, logistics, steel, energy, medical research, health care, hospitality, retail, and technology.

 Prominent employers in the Columbus area include numerous schools (e.g., The Ohio State University) and hospitals, hi-tech research and development and information/library companies such as Battelle Memorial Institute, OCLC, and Chemical Abstracts, and retail clothing and restaurant companies (such as Limited Brands and Wendy's).
-Other large employers include Alliance Data, Nationwide Insurance, JP Morgan Chase, American Electric Power, Huntington Bancshares, Worthington Industries and Cardinal Health, not to mention both state and local government.
+Other large employers include Bread Financial, Nationwide Insurance, JP Morgan Chase, American Electric Power, Huntington Bancshares, Worthington Industries and Cardinal Health, not to mention both state and local government.

 History

 In 1953, GBQ Partners, a professional services firm was founded, and is the largest Columbus-owned accounting firm.

 During the recession beginning in late 2007, Columbus's economy was not impacted as much as the rest of the country, due to decades of diversification work by long-time corporate residents, business leaders, and political leaders.
 The former administration of mayor Michael B. Coleman had continued this work, although the city faced financial turmoil and had to increase taxes, due in part to alleged fiscal mismanagement.
 As Columbus is the state capital, there is a large government presence in the city.
 Including city, county, state, and federal employers, government jobs provide the largest single source of employment within Columbus.

-in 2010, Overall, it was ranked as one of the top 10 best big cities in the country according to Relocate America, a real estate research firm.
+In 2010, Overall, it was ranked as one of the top 10 best big cities in the country according to Relocate America, a real estate research firm.
+In 2023, Realtor named it as the third-hottest housing market in the United States.

-in 2016 Forbes ranked Columbus the No. 7 best city for young professionals.
+In 2016, Forbes ranked Columbus the No. 7 best city for young professionals.
 In 2018 Business.com rated Columbus one of the Top Five best cities for entrepreneurs and startups.
 Ohio is ranked No. 5 in the nation for headquarters of Fortune 500 companies, with Columbus home to the most in the state.

 In 2015 Columbus was named by the Intelligent Community Forum as one of the seven top Smart Cities in the world.

 In 2016 the Columbus metropolitan area's GDP was $130.8 billion, ranking it 29th largest in the U.S. and second largest in Ohio, ahead of Cleveland and just behind Cincinnati.